Dos and Don'ts of Dating - Texting, Conversation Starters, Red Flags and More by Psychic Nova

 Dating Red Flags

 Remember to keep it safe while dating, never rush, and always look for flags!
-Dating green flags are good, that means you should go for it.
+Dating green flags are good, which means you should go for it.
 But red flags... they are bad news.
 If you suspect any sign of red flags, never second guess yourself and remove yourself to safety.
 Don’t think the person will outgrow a red flag, they are who they are on the first 2-3 dates.
 You will see their true personality pretty quickly.
 Their current relationship status is also important, just because they are on a date with you, doesn’t mean they are truly single either.

 All of the below are major Dating Red Flags that the person could be married or in a serious relationship.